utopia-foss/utopia/README.md

     source ./utopia/build-cmake/activate

-Now, your shell should be prefixed with `(dune-env)`.
+Now, your shell should be prefixed with `(utopia-env)`.
 All the following should take place inside this virtual environment.

 The basic command to run the `SomeModel` model is